xerottin/netflix/README.md

 ```

 ## Conclusion
-Your project is now ready for development and testing!
+Project is now ready for development and testing!
 Make sure to configure your databases properly and optimize for production when deploying.